Maryknoll College of Panabo: History

-The Beginning (1960-1961)
+Beginning (1960-1961)

 A group of American Maryknoll Sisters, headed by Sister Mary Rhoda, founded the school in 1960.
 Sister Rhoda, who also acted as its principal, named it St. Mary’s High School.
 Initially, it started with four classrooms only, accommodating 60 students.
 Through the generous donations of her friends abroad, she was able to put up a two-story building housing four (4) classrooms, a library, a science laboratory, offices and the Sisters’ Convent at the second floor.
 The side fronting the highway was converted into a stage used for the flag ceremonies and other programs.

 Two years later, Sister Rhoda, was transferred to another place, replaced by Sister Mary Concepcion.
 This time, the enrollment had already reached the 2oo mark.
 In succeeding two years, the student population had gone up to 350.
 With this enrollment growth, additional classrooms had to be constructed to accommodate more students this eventually gave way to the completion of the four year high school course.